Wildflower's Native Botanicals Display

 Stop 1: The Forest

-Begin your bush food discovery, featuring the iconic eucalypts (less well known is their antibacterial, antiseptic and anti-inflammatory qualities)
+Begin your bush food discovery featuring the iconic eucalypts, known not only for their beauty but also for their potent antibacterial, antiseptic, and anti-inflammatory properties.

-Understorey edible planting.
-Including lomandra (edible young shoots and basket weaving), and a mixture of groundcovers.
+Located in the understorey you will also find edible planting, including lomandra (edible young shoots and basket weaving), and a mixture of groundcovers.

 Stop 2: The Serpent

 Discover native plants used as condiments, spices, and infusions.
-Plants include Warrigal greens, samphire, pepperberry, native mint, native oregano, native parsnip and Youlk (edible roots).
+Plants include warrigal greens, samphire, pepperberry, native mint, native oregano, native parsnip and youlk (edible roots).
+The use of these native plants is a direct expression of First Nations connection to Country, understanding what the land provides and how to use it sustainably.

 Stop 3: The Pantry

-A smorgasbord of edible fruits, leaves and roots.
-Learn how to make a three course meal using native ingredients.
-Some of the plants in this garden include Mountain pepperberry, Lemon myrtle, Cinnamon myrtle, Midgin Berry, Winter Apple, Lemon scented tea tree, Plum pine and Grevillea (for its sweet nectar).
+Connect to First Nations culture and Country and learn how to make a three-course meal using native ingredients.
+You will find a smorgasbord of edible fruits, leaves and roots.
+Some of the plants in this garden include mountain pepperberry, lemon myrtle, cinnamon myrtle, midgin berry, winter apple, lemon scented tea tree, plum pine and grevillea (for its sweet nectar).

 Stop 4: The Rocks

-Lemon Myrtle (Backhousia citriodora): the leaves were used as an insect repellant when crushed and rubbed over the skin or thrown in the camp fires.
+Lemon myrtle (backhousia citriodora): the leaves were used as an insect repellent when crushed and rubbed over the skin or thrown in the campfires.
 Leaves were also used for flavouring food during cooking.
-To this day, Lemon Myrtle remains a popular natural ingredient in the making of cosmetics, cooking (sweet and savoury) and medicinal remedies.
+To this day, lemon myrtle remains a popular natural ingredient in the making of cosmetics, cooking (sweet and savoury) and medicinal remedies.